koii-network/docs/develop/microservices-and-tasks/task-development-guide/k2-task-template/k2-task-template.md

 Task nodes will trigger a set of predefined functions during operation.

-There are in total 9 functions in CoreLogic which the you can modify according to your needs:
+There are in total 9 functions in `CoreLogic` which the you can modify according to your needs:

 1. `task()` - The logic for what your task should do goes here.
 There is a window in round that is dedicated to do work.
 The code in task is executed in that window.
 2. `fetchSubmission()` - After completing the task , the results/work will be stored somewhere like on IPFS or local levelDB.
 This function is the place where you can write the logic to fetch that work.
 It is called in `submitTask()` function which does the actual submission on K2.
 3. `submitTask()` - It makes the call to namespace function of task-node using the wrapper.
 4. `generateDistributionList()` - You have full freedom to prepare your reward distributions as you like and the logic for that goes here.
 We have provided a sample logic that rewards 1 KOII to all the needs who did the correct submission for that round.
 This function is called in `submitDistributionList()`
-5. `submitDistributionList()` - makes call to the namesapce function of task-node to upload the list and on succesful upload does the transaction to update the state.
+5. `submitDistributionList()` - Makes call to the namespace function of task-node to upload the list and on succesful upload does the transaction to update the state.
-6. `validateNode()` - this function is called to verify the submission value, so based on the value received from the task-state we can vote on the submission.
+6. `validateNode()` - This function is called to verify the submission value, so based on the value received from the task-state we can vote on the submission.
 7. `validateDistribution()` - The logic to validate the distribution list goes here and the function will receive the distribution list submitted form task-state.
-8. `auditTask()` - makes call to namespace of task-node to raise an audit against the submission value if the validation fails.
+8. `auditTask()` - Makes call to namespace of task-node to raise an audit against the submission value if the validation fails.
-9. `auditDistribution()` - makes call to namespace of task-node to raise an audit against the distribution list if the validation fails.
+9. `auditDistribution()` - Makes call to namespace of task-node to raise an audit against the distribution list if the validation fails.

 # Testing and Deploying